Mike Zunino Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 18th in the league.
+- The Red Sox pitching staff is 20th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Red Sox's 5.13 team ERA ranks 26th across all MLB pitching staffs.
+- The Red Sox have a 5.14 team ERA that ranks 26th among all MLB pitching staffs.

-- Bello (0-1) gets the starting nod for the Red Sox, his third of the season.
+- Sale gets the start for the Red Sox, his sixth of the season.
+He is 1-2 with an 8.22 ERA and 30 strikeouts in 23 2/3 innings pitched.

-- His most recent time out came on Sunday against the Milwaukee Brewers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- In his most recent appearance on Monday, the left-hander threw five innings against the Baltimore Orioles, giving up five earned runs while surrendering nine hits.

+- The 34-year-old has an ERA of 8.22, with 11.7 strikeouts per nine innings, in five games this season.
+Opponents are batting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.